vinibrsl/burocracia.cr/README.md

-# burocracia.cr : all Brazilian _burocracia_ validation, formatting and generation solved
+# burocracia.cr : all Brazilian burocracias solved

-burocracia.cr is the dependecyless Crystal shard to validate, generate and format Brazilian burocracias such as CPF, CNPJ and CEP.
+> burocracia.cr is the dependecyless Crystal shard to validate, generate and format Brazilian burocracias such as CPF, CNPJ and CEP.

 ## Installation